 What is Wild Food Mentor for?

-My motivations for offering Wild Food Mentoring are, in approximate order of importance to me:
+My motivations for offering online Wild Food Mentoring are:

 - To help people to connect with wild foods and the benefits they bring in terms of physical health through biodiverse eating